Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 Hamilton-Jacobi-Bellman (HJB) equation.

 Consider a system $\dot{\bx}=f(\bx,\bu)$ and an infinite-horizon additive cost $\int_0^\infty \ell(\bx,\bu)dt$, with $f$ and $\ell$ continuous functions, and $\ell$ a strictly-positive-definite function that obtains zero only at a unique state $\bx^*$.
-Suppose $J(\bx)$ is a solution to the HJB equation: $J$ is continuously differentiable in $\bx$ and is such that \[ 0 = \min_{\bu \in U} \left[\ell(\bx,\bu) + \pd{J}{\bx}f(\bx,\bu) \right],\quad \text{for all } \bx. \] Further assume that $J(\bx)$ is positive definite and that $\pi(\bx)$ is the minimizer for all $\bx$.
+Suppose $J(\bx)$ is a solution to the HJB equation: $J$ is continuously differentiable in $\bx$ and satisfies \[ 0 = \min_{\bu \in U} \left[\ell(\bx,\bu) + \pd{J}{\bx}f(\bx,\bu) \right],\quad \text{for all } \bx. \] Further assume that $J(\bx)$ is positive definite and that $\pi(\bx)$ is the minimizer for all $\bx$.
 Then, under some technical conditions on the existence and boundedness of solutions, we have that $J(\bx) - J(\bx^*)$ is the optimal cost-to-go and $\pi$ is an optimal policy.

 Given an open subset $\Omega\subset\mathbb R^n$, with a selected